|

 A young man named Eutychus was so tired that he fell asleep.

-Unfortunately he was sitting in a window cell three floors up.
+Unfortunately he was sitting in a window sill three floors up.

-Upon falling asleep he fell out of the window to the ground and died.
+Upon falling asleep, he fell out of the window to the ground.
 When

 Paul saw what had happened he immediately stopped speaking and went down stairs